Florence Cocktail Week 2016

 Best Food Pairing

-A modern take on a Campari Spritz with Gin and House Vermouth infused with lemongrass and cardamon – which blends beautifully.
+A modern take on a Campari Spritz with Gin and House Vermouth infused with lemongrass and cardamon which blends together well.
 One of the most eye-catching of the bunch, served in a bag atop a reflecting cube.
-The delicious pairing of octopus and coconut milk served inside the shell of a coconut on a bed of ice, helps to create a wonderful new take on the Florentine aperitivo.
+But the star of this one was the side pairing of octopus and coconut milk served inside the shell of a coconut on a bed of ice.

 Le Monsieur at Atrium Bar | Four Seasons Hotel

 Best For Presentation

 This was hard to call as the above Il Conte in Oriente was striking in its presentation, but I like that ‘Le Monsieur’ was served in a flask on ice, waiting to be poured when ready rather than diluting with time.
 The drink was a strong concoction of two different gins, Vermouth and Mirto Bresca Dorada and though it was flavoursome, I found it a tad too bitter.

 Winner of best cocktail at Florence Cocktail Week 2016.

 Caffè Florian is one of my favourite cocktail bars in Florence, mainly because barman Julian Bondi gets behind the events in Florence more so than anyone else.
 His creation for Florence Cocktail Week was one of the most drinkable of the bunch and was reminiscent of a Bellini, only created with two types of gin, thyme, blueberry, lime, lemon and egg whites.
 The cocktail was paired with a liver and blueberry reduction, which though interesting, was one of my least favourite pairings.